utahplt/chorex/README.md

 end
 ```

 These modules will need to implement all of the local functions specified in the choreography.
-Chorex will use Elixir&rsquo;s behaviour mechanism to warn you if you don&rsquo;t implement every function needed.
+Chorex will use Elixir's behaviour mechanism to warn you if you don't implement every function needed.
 In the above example, the `MySecondActor` implements the role of `Actor2` in the choreography, and therefore needs to implement the `some_computation` function.

 **Note:** *Actor names do not need to be the same as the modules implementing them!* It is *useful* to do that, but there exist instances where you might want to write one choreography and implement it in different ways.